vuxcode/pr1-project-mysticalmoonbow/time-report.md

 Website + Sudoku:
 - Added more text, embedded youtube video (html, css)
 - Fixed small mistakes in the code, cleaned up the code (html, css)

+**Thu 2025-06-12** 18:00 Worked for 3 hours 50 min with pauses

+Website:
+- Worked mainly on the contact page, did some minor changes to the other pages (html, css)

+**Fri 2025-06-13** 10:00 Worked for 1 hour

+Website:
+- Last additions and changes (html, css)
+- Validated the code